andreasthoelke/dotvim/help.md

-c-w I       - resize/fit floatwin height width c-w x/S h/l/k/j - Swap with / Shift a window with the other adjacent window 1<c-w>x     - swap window with the one above/at top of screen (2 is below) go    - bufferlist: c-j/k, c-x - close a buffer in the ctrlP buffer list without opening it c-ov/h to open offer in split
+c-w I       - resize/fit floatwin height width c-w x/S h/l/k/j - Swap with / Shift a window with the other adjacent window 1<c-w>x     - swap window with the one above/at top of screen (2 is below)

+### Buffers
+go    - bufferlist:
+  c-j/k, c-x - close a buffer in the ctrlP buffer list without opening it c-ov/h to open offer in split
 \^ <c-^>     - to load the alternate (past) file or \e3 <c-^>

+:BufferDeleteInactive or :Bdi   - to wipe out all buffers not open in a window!

 ### Window scrolling
 c-e/y       - up/down